amitdey1987/cooking/theory/indian/README.md

 5. Steam better than boil to retain texture.

 **Minimal Vegetable Side Dish - Steam vegetable, Brown in Oil, Add spices, turn-off stove.**

+# Meat
+1. Composed of Fat (tasteless but transports flavor), proteins, and connective-tissues (provides succulence).
+2. Proteins cook at 55-65 C, but connective-tissues cook at 65-70 C. Hard to balance.
+3. Brining is better than Marination to impart flavor, and retain moisture in meat.
+4. Thaw for multiple hours in refrigerator, or 15 minutes under running watrer at 40 C.

+# Eggs
+1. Add baking sofa during boiling eggs to make peeling easy.
+2. Before making scramnled eggs or omelette, add salt to broken egg 15 mins before cooking.
+3.